MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part1-simple-extension.md

 *   Adding icons.
 *   Opening a default pop-up dialog.

 If you want to test out the completed extension that you are building in this tutorial, download the source code from [MicrosoftEdge-Extensions repo > extension-getting-started-part1](https://github.com/microsoft/MicrosoftEdge-Extensions/tree/main/Extension%20samples/extension-getting-started-part1/part1).
-The source code has been updated from Manifest V2 to Manifest V3.
+The source code uses Manifest V3.

 <!-- ====================================================================== -->